Misquoting Texts – What does Tanach really say?

 Christian translators changed the word Almah המלע, which actually means “young woman” to read “a virgin.”
 Any student of Tanach knows that when a prophet wishes to identify the word for virgin in Hebrew he will write “Betulah.”
 Accordingly, elsewhere in Tanach, when the word Almah appears, Christian translators translate it as “young woman.”
 In fact, the word has a male form, Elam, םלע, and it is perfectly clear from other uses in Tanach that it is impossible to render this word as virgin.
-For instance, Psalm 30:19 speaks of four paths:
+For instance, Proverbs 30:19 speaks of four paths:

 The way of an eagle in the air

 The way of a snake in the rock

 The way of a man with an Almah

 Is there any need to spell out what is “The way of a man with an Almah” in context?

 Another mistranslation that stands out in this verse, deals with who is giving the name Immanuel to the baby.
 In the actual verse in Isaiah it clearly states that the mother will give his name, while Matthew distorts the text by saying “They shall call his name.”
 Why the deviation?
 It is obvious when we consider how Matthew is attempting to rip these verses out of context.
 It would support his contention that the child born is divine, for it is not his mother who identifies him as being “of the flesh of God,” rather some group (e.g. “they”) also proclaim this phenomenon.